Updated on September 12, 2019

-4. Expecting similar 3D printing resins and FDM filaments performance
+4. Expecting similar SLA 3D printing resins vs FDM filaments performance

 PLA or ABS are more or less commodities in filament 3D printing.
 It is quite easy to get a spool at very low price.
 But that is not the case with 3D printing resins as most of them are formulated quite differently and have their own unique properties or applications.
 It is a very complex task to formulate extremely well-tuned resin with good features especially when 3D printers vary so much.

 The take-away here is that your application should determine your 3D printing technology and materials.
 Not the opposite.
 Since composition of 3D printing resins varies a lot, properties do as well.
 However, 3D printing resins are usually more resistant to temperature, chemicals, but are more brittle.
 FDM filaments (thermoplastics) are usually tougher and less prone to breakage compared to resin.
 However, some filaments like PLA are more sensitive to temperature.